beheh/clonklorry/README.md

 Requirements
 ------------
-The application requires a web server with at least PHP>=5.5 and the extensions json, pecl_http, openssl and gettext.
+The application requires a web server with at least PHP>=5.5 and the extensions json, pecl_http, openssl, gettext and curl.
 Running the application with missing extensions might be possible to some extent, but is not supported or encouraged.

 A database and the corresponding PHP PDO-extension should also be available.
 Lorry was developed and tested with an up-to-date MySQL installation.